wangkaim8/SPECFEM3D_ANAT/README.md

 For Love wave ANAT:

 2. Wang K., Q. Liu, and Y. Yang, 2019.
-3D Sensitivity Kernels for Multi-component Empirical Green's Functions from Ambient Noise : Methodology and Application to Adjoint Tomography.
-Journal of Geophysical Research: Solid Earth. (submitted)
+Three-Simensional Sensitivity Kernels for Multicomponent Empirical Green's Functions from Ambient Noise : Methodology and Application to Adjoint Tomography.
+Journal of Geophysical Research: Solid Earth, 124. https://doi.org/10.1029/2018JB017020.

 For multi-component ANAT to infer radial anisotropy: